Post-Traumatic Stress Disorder (PTSD)

 5409 Gateway Centre Boulevard, Flint, Michigan 48507

 Nikki Moorman is a Licensed Professional Counselor (LPC) in Flint, Michigan and has been in practice for 7 years.
-They treat PTSD, Borderline Personality, Posttraumatic Stress Disorder (PTSD).
+They treat PTSD, Chronic Illness/Pain, Burnout.

 I offer a warm and non-judgmental environment so my clients will feel comfortable to explore emotions, concerns, and other issues impacting their lives.